Gexos/Gexos/README.md

 ### Hi there 👋

-My name is George and I am an IT technician living in Greece, and I am heavily interested in various aspects of Computer and Network Security.
+My name is Giorgos and I am an IT technician living in Greece, and I am heavily interested in various aspects of Computer and Network Security.

 ### Get in touch!